hassio-addons/addon-aircast/README.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the “AirCast” add-on in the Hass.io add-on store and install it.
+1. Search for the “AirCast” add-on in the Supervisor add-on store and install it.
 1. Install the "AirCast" add-on.
 1. Start the "AirCast" add-on